Vietnamese Demilitarized Zone

-The Vietnamese Demilitarized Zone was a demilitarized zone established as a dividing line between North and South Vietnam from July 1954 to 1976 as a result of the First Indochina War.
+The Vietnamese Demilitarized Zone, abbreviated as V-DMZ, was a demilitarized zone at the 17th parallel in Quảng Trị province that was the dividing line between North Vietnam and South Vietnam from 21 July 1954 to 2 July 1976, when Vietnam was officially divided into two de facto countries, which was two de jure military gathering areas supposed to be sustained in the short term after the First Indochina War.

-During the Vietnam War (1955-1975) it became important as the battleground demarcation separating North and South Vietnam.
-The zone ceased to exist with the reunification of Vietnam on July 2, 1976, but the area remains dangerous because of the immense volume of unexploded ordnance that it contains.
+During the Vietnam War (1955–1975) it became important as the battleground demarcation between communist North Vietnam and anti-communist South Vietnam.
+The zone de jure ceased to exist with the reunification of Vietnam in 1976 (de facto in 1975).

 Geography

-The border between North and South Vietnam was 47.3 mi in length and ran from east to west near the middle of present-day Vietnam within Quảng Trị Province.
+The border between North and South Vietnam was 47.3 mi in length and ran from east to west near the middle of present-day Vietnam within Quảng Trị province.
 Beginning in the west at the tripoint with Laos, it ran east in a straight line until reaching the village of Bo Ho Su on the Bến Hải River.
 The line then followed this river as it flowed in a broadly northeastwards direction out to the Gulf of Tonkin.
 Either side of the line was a Demilitarized Zone, forming a buffer of about 4-6 mi in width.
 Although it was nominally described as being at "the 17th parallel," the border never actually followed that line, only straddling the general area of that line of latitude.